yiyuma/technical-tutorials/Spring/Basic.md

   - does not recommended, because it maked the code harder to unit test

 ### Lazy initialization
-With lazy initialization will a bean only be initialized when it is needed for dependency injection.
+With lazy initialization will a bean only be initialized when it is needed for dependency injection, or it is wxplicitly required.
 - Mark annotation @Lazy on the class.
 - Or define a global configuration in the application.properties
   ```